Fashion Designer Lea Freni

 Which material did you use for your last collection?

-Striking a balance between the ethereal and architectural, I utilised a variety of silk organzas, cotton sateens featuring original digital prints.
+Striking a balance between the ethereal and architectural, I utilized a variety of silk organzas, cotton sateens featuring original digital prints.

 What inspires you?